AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

-   package management tool to install them, which varies from distribution to distribution, but is straightforward. lesstif gives some functionality and will allow you to build the amrvis executable, but  may not run properly.
+   package management tool to install them, which varies from distribution to distribution, but is straightforward. lesstif gives some functionality and will allow you to build the amrvis executable, but Amrvis may not run properly.

    You may then want to create an alias to amrvis2d, for example